4lb3rt0r/4lb3rt0r/README.md

     <td><a href="https://github.com/4lb3rt0r/Dev-Stuff/tree/main/R">R scripts</a></td>
     <td>
       <img src="images/R.png" alt="R logo" width="18" style="max-width:100%;"> R
-    </td><td>Here are contained some activities realized in R language.
+    </td><td>Here are contained some activities coded in R language.
 Most of the scripts were coded during class, and the final projects where made for analyzing and comparing different COVID-19 variants and it's components.</td>
   </tr>

   <tr>